Higher Degree by Research thesis students

 Under Curtin’s Intellectual Property Policy and Procedures students own the copyright in their thesis.

 Copying material while researching

-- Brief quotations from another publication may be included as long as the source is properly acknowledged and referenced.
+- Brief quotations from a publication, properly acknowledged and referenced.

-- Short extracts of text or images from other works where these are the subject of critical commentary or analysis in your thesis.
-This use is permitted under the ‘fair dealing’ provisions for criticism or review in the Copyright Act.
+- Short extracts of text and occasional use of images where these are the subject of critical commentary or analysis in the thesis.
+This use is permitted under the Fair Dealing provision for criticism or review in the Copyright Act.

 - Curtin material where the University owns the copyright and it is not confidential or sensitive information.